Flat morphism: Examples/non-examples

-Because t is not a zero divisor we have a trivial kernel, hence the homology group vanishes.
+Because t is not a zero divisor we have a trivial kernel; hence the homology group vanishes.

 Miracle flatness

-Other examples of flat morphisms can be found using "miracle flatness" which states that if you have a morphism $f\colon X \to Y$ between a Cohen–Macaulay scheme to a regular scheme with equidimensional fibers, then it is flat.
+Other examples of flat morphisms can be found using "miracle flatness" which states that if a morphism $f\colon X \to Y$ between a Cohen–Macaulay scheme to a regular scheme has equidimensional fibers, then it is flat.
 Easy examples of this are elliptic fibrations, smooth morphisms, and morphisms to stratified varieties which satisfy miracle flatness on each of the strata.